Novu Wellness Mental Health

 When to Talk to a Professional About Your Meds

 It’s okay to have questions about your meds.
-In fact, it’s smart.
+It’s smart.
 If you’re not feeling better or if you’re feeling worse, it might be time to talk with your doctor.
 Your treatment should help you feel more like yourself, not less.
 Some people stay on benzos and antidepressants longer than they need to because they’re afraid to speak up.
 But your mental health is too important to leave on autopilot.

 Signs It’s Time for a Medication Check-In